Legality Campaign: Opposition of forces

-With the rapid abandonment of attempts to get Jânio's government back, the issue became Goulart's investiture.
-While a commission of parliamentarians studied a constitutional solution, the country was divided between opponents of possession – part of the Armed Forces loyal to the military ministers and conservative civilians – and legalists in favor of the inauguration, who found their greatest strength in the south of the country, with the governor of Rio Grande do Sul, Leonel Brizola, and, after a few days, the commander of the III Army, General Machado Lopes.
+With the rapid abandonment of attempts to get Jânio's government back, the issue became Goulart's inauguration.
+While a commission of parliamentarians studied a constitutional solution, the country was divided between opponents of the inauguration – part of the Armed Forces loyal to the military ministers and conservative civilians – and legalists in favor of the inauguration, who found their greatest strength in the south of the country, with the governor of Rio Grande do Sul, Leonel Brizola, and, after a few days, the commander of the 3rd Army, general Machado Lopes.

-The four Armies were respectively commanded by Generals Nestor Souto de Oliveira (first, Rio de Janeiro), Osvaldo de Araújo Mota (second, São Paulo), José Machado Lopes (third, Porto Alegre) and Arthur da Costa e Silva (fourth, Recife).
-With the exception of the third, the commanders of the other three and of the Amazon and Planalto military commands were loyal to the Minister of War.
+The four armies present in the country were respectively commanded by generals Nestor Souto de Oliveira (1st Army, Rio de Janeiro), Osvaldo de Araújo Mota (2nd Army, São Paulo), José Machado Lopes (3rd Army, Porto Alegre) and Artur da Costa e Silva (4th Army, Recife).
+With the exception of the 3rd, the commanders of the other three armies and of the Amazon and Planalto military commands were loyal to the Minister of War.
 The War Minister's chief of staff was Orlando Geisel.

 The state governments accepted the power of the military ministers, with the exception of Piauí, which ignored it, and Rio Grande do Sul and Goiás, which mounted opposition.
 Carlos Lacerda, from Guanabara, stood out among the governors as the one who most opposed the legalists.
 The mayors of Recife, Miguel Arraes, and of São Paulo, Prestes Maia, defended constitutional inauguration.
-Abreu Sodré, a member of the UDN and president of the Legislative Assembly, organized with several sectors of São Paulo society the Democratic Legality Front.
-The now senator Juscelino Kubitschek warned Denys: "do not insist in opposing the law and the will of the people", while the Udenist deputy Adauto Lúcio Cardoso called for the impeachment of Ranieri Mazzilli and the military ministers for crime of responsibility.
+Abreu Sodré, a member of the UDN and president of the Legislative Assembly of São Paulo, organized the Democratic Legality Front with several sectors of São Paulo society.
+The now senator Juscelino Kubitschek warned Denys: "do not insist in opposing the law and the will of the people", while UDN deputy Adauto Lúcio Cardoso called for the impeachment of Ranieri Mazzilli and the military ministers for high crime.